 Prior to participating in a sport club, new club members must completely fill out am IM Leagues profile and join their desired club portal.
-The member must fill out all information on the profile page (phone number, emergency contact info, etc).
+The member must fill out all information on the profile page (including phone number and emergency contact info).
 The profile is good for as long as the participant is part of the club.
 Interested participants can find out how to join IM Leagues by going to the Sport Clubs website for more information.